cdapio/cdap/docs/developer-guide/source/rest.rst

   POST <base-url>/data/datasets/<dataset-name>/admin/truncate

-This will clear the existing data for the DataSet.
+This will clear the existing data from the DataSet.
 This cannot be undone.

 HTTP Responses
 ..............